Implementing Role-Based Access for Traffic APIs

 def trigger_emergency_pause(self, reason: str) -> None:

-"""Halts all mutating traffic API requests until manual clearance."""
+"""Fail closed: halt all mutating requests until manual clearance."""

 self._emergency_pause_active = True